Why You Can't Hire Your Way Out of a Broken Process

 When operational scaling works, the difference is tangible.
 It shows up in daily working life, not just in metrics.

 The business owner knows what is happening without chasing updates.
 Status is visible in a shared system, updated as work progresses.
 New hires become productive in weeks rather than months.
-The leadership team can take a genuine holiday, the kind where the business runs without you because it has systems that work independently of any single person.
+The leadership team can take a genuine holiday.
+The business runs without them because it has systems that work independently of any single person.

 -